 Rabies vaccinations should be given at 12 or 16 weeks, boostered in 1 year, then boostered every 1 or 3 years depending on the vaccine used, and the state law.
-I live in Michigan and my dog needs to get a rabies vaccine every 3 years after she was puppy.
-I have to buy her a dog tag license every year by the end February.
+I live in Michigan and my dog needs to get a rabies vaccine every 3 years after she was a puppy.
+I have to buy her a dog tag license every year.
 You can be fined if you don't show proof of rabies and your dog doesn't have a dog tag.

 The distemper shot is a very important vaccine for your dog!
 Distemper is a serious disease that can be fatal.
 Signs of the disease are fever, not eating, lethargic, eyes running, diarrhea, and can have nasal discharge.
 You can prevent this disease with the distemper vaccine.
 Start vaccinating at 8 weeks, then re-vaccinate every 2-4 weeks until 16 weeks, then have them get a yearly booster.

 The Bordetella vaccine is a bacteria that can cause a respiratory disease, which is the kennel cough.
 This cough can last for weeks to months in dogs.
 Dogs that live in shelters, pounds, or go to a kennel should get the Bordetella vaccine.
 Carley has had this vaccine, but she is never boarded or around other dogs, so I don't give this vaccine to her anymore.
 Bordetella Vaccine requires only one dose in adult dogs, but immunity is only a couple of months.
 Puppies should receive a booster every 2 to 4 weeks (starting at 8 weeks), until they reach 16 weeks old.